mesosphere/marathon/docs/docs/native-docker.md

     <a href="http://mesosphere.com/2014/07/17/mesosphere-package-repositories/">Mesosphere</a>
   </div>

-1. Update slave configuration to specify the use of the Docker containerizer
+1. Update your agent node configuration to specify the use of the Docker containerizer
   <div class="alert alert-info">
     <strong>Note:</strong> The order of the parameters to `containerizers` is important.
     It specifies the priority used when choosing the containerizer to launch